josephjunker/discrete-probabilities-ts/WISHLIST.md

 - Some sort of histogram viewer for final probabilities.
 I'd prefer to not add additional dependencies for this.

+### Recursion schemes

+As can be seen in the [infinite distribution example](./examples/infinite-distributions.mts), doing sampling repeatedly involves writing sometimes tricky recursive code.
+This could probably be improved by providing proper fold/unfold functions.
+There is a design space to explore here.

 ### Tooling

 I used `tsup` for this project before I realized it was deprecated.
 I would like to switch to `esbuild`.